petrelharp/kalman_walk/quant-gen-notes.md

 - jones2003stability (Jones, Arnold, and Burger) look at stability of the G matrix with simulations.
     - and similarly, and jones2014epistasis look at how the mutational architecture G matrix) of traits evolves, with simulation

+- lande1981models discusses the case of multivariate selection along a neutral direction; including stating that it converges to OU and giving the explicit integrated form of the OU covariance matrix (see eqn 19)

+- hansen1996translating does the multivariate version of this (and much more)